 For those of us who understand the benefits of spaying and neutering our dogs and cats, it can be hard to comprehend why anyone wouldn’t get their their pets fixed.
 Those in the know can help by sharing knowledge of the benefits, and debunking the all-to-common myths that are still believed by too many pet owners.
 If you are researching the pros and cons of spaying your dog or cat, or are looking for information to share with a friend or neighbor to educated them, this article will help you with facts so you or they can make a responsible, informed decision as a loving pet owner.

 1. Your pet will be happier.
 If you care about your pet’s happiness, spaying or neutering is one of the kindest things you can do for them.
-Unfixed pets
+See below for many of the reasons why.

 2. Your pet will be healthier.
-Medical evidence proves it!
 In females, spaying helps prevent uterine, ovarian, and breast cancer which is fatal in about 50% of dogs and 90% of cats.
 Females spayed before their first heat (4-5 months old) are the healthiest, but it helps at any age.
 For males, especially if done before 6 months of age, it prevents testicular cancer and prostate problems.

 3. Your pet will live longer.
 Because they are healthier (see #2), spayed and neutered pets have a significantly longer average lifespan.
 Also, neutered pets are also less likely to roam or fight (see #4), lengthening their lifespan.